nicolaspiconriwi/Ritchie---nodeJS/03 - week-2/day-2/worskshop/NodeJS_Logistics_Management_Workshop.md

 - A warehouse can have multiple shipments.
 However, a shipment can only belong to one warehouse.
 - A driver can drive multiple vehicles.
 However, a vehicle can only be driven by one driver.
 - A vehicle can transport multiple shipments.
 However, a shipment can only be transported by one vehicle.
-- A shipment can be transported by multiple drivers.
-However, a driver can only transport one shipment.
+- A shipment can be transported by one driver.
+However, a driver can transport multiple shipment.
-- A driver can work in multiple warehouses.
-However, a warehouse can only have one driver.
+- A driver can work in one warehouse.
+However, a warehouse can have multiple drivers.
 - A vehicle can be parked in multiple warehouses.
 However, a warehouse can only have one vehicle parked.
 - A warehouse can have multiple drivers.
 However, a driver can only work in one warehouse.